Haruharu Wonder Black Rice Probiotics Barrier 2% NAD+ Serum Mist

 As a cleansing agent, Potassium Cetyl Phosphate helps gather oils, dirts, and pollutants from your skin.
 This makes it easier to rinse them away with water.

-Learn more about Potassium Cetyl PhosphateLimnanthes Alba Seed Oil is the oil extracted from the seeds of the meadowfoam plant.
-This oil is non-fragrant and is an emollient.
-As an emollient, meadowfoam seed oil helps soften and hydrate the skin.
+Learn more about Potassium Cetyl PhosphateLimnanthes Alba Seed Oil is from the seeds of the meadowfoam plant.
+It is a skin conditioning agent and emollient that sits on top of skin to soften and hydrate it.

-Learn more about Limnanthes Alba Seed OilGalactomyces Ferment Filtrate (GFF) is a yeast traditionally used to make the Japanese alcoholic beverage, sake.
+Learn more about Limnanthes Alba Seed OilGalactomyces Ferment Filtrate (GFF) is a byproduct of fermenting Galactomyces yeast (the same yeast traditionally used to brew sake, Japan's beloved rice wine).

 Learn more about Galactomyces Ferment FiltrateHydroxyacetophenone is antioxidant with skin conditioning and soothing properties.
 It also boosts the efficiency of preservatives.